Travel Safe

 How to get to aeroplane

-You can get to the city centre by bus route EA.
+• You can get from the airport to the city centre by bus, on the EA line.
 The trip takes about 35 minutes and costs 4 euros (6 euros return)

-By road you can take the A-4, in a 25-minute drive.
+• By road you must take the A-4 on a 25-minute journey.

 How to get to train